https-deeplearning-ai/machine-learning-engineering-for-production-public/week1-ungraded-lab/README.md

-# Ungraded Lab - Deploy a Deep Learning model
+# Ungraded Lab - Deploying a Deep Learning model

 ## Introduction
 Welcome to the first week of Machine Learning Engineering for Production Course 1.
-During this ungraded lab you will get experience on how to deploy an already trained Deep Learning model through a REST API using the library fastAPI.
+During this ungraded lab you will go through the process of deploying an already trained Deep Learning model.
+To do so, we will take advantage of the user-friendly library fastAPI that provides a nice REST API framework.

-This tutorial will show you how to set up everything you need to run this lab locally.
-This can be done via 2 methods, using `Docker` or using `Python Virtual Environments`.
+This tutorial is specifically designed to run locally on your machine.
+This can be done via 2 methods:  using `Python Virtual Environments` or using `Docker`.

-Both should yield the same result so if you already have conda installed we recommend you use the virtual environments method, if not, the Docker method is probably easier to set up.
+Both approaches should yield the same result.
+If you already have a conda installation available on your computer, we recommend  that you use the virtual environment method.
+If this is not the case, choose the Docker method as it is easier to set up.

-The commands on this tutorial are meant to be run within a terminal.
-Before going forward **clone this repo in your local filesystem and `cd` to the week1-ungraded-lab directory**.
+As a general note, the commands in this tutorial are meant to be run within a terminal.
+To begin you need to **clone this repo in your local filesystem and `cd` to the week1-ungraded-lab directory**.

 To clone the repo use this command:
 ```bash
 git clone https://github.com/https-deeplearning-ai/MLEP-public.git
 ```

-Or if you prefer SSH, use this one:
+or for cloning via SSH use:
 ```bash
 git clone git@github.com:https-deeplearning-ai/MLEP-public.git
 ```

-To change directories into the appropriate one, you need to be in the directory where you cloned the repo and use:
+The `cd` command allows you to change directories.
+Assuming you are at the directory where you issued the cloning command, type the following on your terminal.
 ```bash
 cd MLEP-public/week1-ungraded-lab
 ```

-Once in the `week1-ungraded-lab` directory you can see the files in it using the `ls` command.
+This will bring you to the `week1-ungraded-lab` directory.
+The `ls` command allows you to list the files and directories.
-Let's take a quick look at them:
+Type `ls` and let's take a quick look at the content inside `week1-ungraded-lab` directory:

 ```
 .